BillyKalfus/acadia/README.md

 ### Updating firmware

 On the host PC, enter the acadia directory and run `./misc/remote_install.sh --firmware --ip IP` where `IP` is the domain name or IP address of the board.
 This will update the firmware on the SD card of the board, and then install the `acadia` software (meaning that the steps below can be skipped).
+If you are located outside of RSL, you will need to update the `FIRMWARE_FTP_SERVER` variable defined at the top of `remote_install.sh`.

 ### Initial software installation